Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Conclusions

 \section{Conclusions}

 We have presented a unifying framework based on noisy channel coding for analyzing sparse recovery problems.
-This approach unifies linear and non-linear observation models and leads to an explicit, intuitive and universal mutual information formula for computing the sample complexity of sparse recovery problems.
+This approach unifies linear and nonlinear observation models and leads to explicit, intuitive and universal mutual information formulas for computing the sample complexity of sparse recovery problems.
 We explicitly focus on the inference of the combinatorial component corresponding to the support set, provably the main difficulty in sparse recovery.
 We unify sparse problems from an inference perspective based on a Markov conditional independence assumption.
 Our approach is not algorithmic and therefore must be used in conjunction with tractable algorithms.
 It is useful for identifying gaps between existing algorithms and the fundamental information limits of different sparse models.
 It also provides an understanding of the fundamental tradeoffs between different parameters of interest such as $K$, $N$, SNR and other model parameters.
+It also allows us to obtain new or improved bounds for various sparsity-based models.

 {A.\arabic{equation}}